pla10/Shelfino_ROS2/projects/README.md

 General assumptions are:

-- The robots move at constant speed, i.e., use Dubins manoeuvres;
+- The robots move at constant speed, i.e., use Dubins manoeuvres; the speed of the robot cannot be decreased or increased at any time, you have to plan with constant velocity in mind.
 - Touching the borders of the map and/or the obstacle will decrease the point obtained by completely the task successfully.

 ## Coordinate Evacuation